Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 Model Backups

 A backup of a model is a snapshot of its exact state at a certain point in time.
 Once a backup has been made, users can use them to revert to if needed.
-There are 2 ways to make a backup of an existing Cosmic Frog model: through the Explorer and from within the Cloud Storage application on the Optilogic platform.
-The latter will be covered first:
+Initiating the creation of a backup of a Cosmic Frog model can be done from 3 locations within the Optilogic platform: 1) from the Models module within Cosmic Frog, 2) through the Explorer and 3) from within the Cloud Storage application on the Optilogic platform.
+The option from within Cosmic Frog will be covered first:

 - Go to the Cloud Storage application on the Optilogic platform.
 You can select it in the list of applications on the left-hand side of the screen.
 Should you not see the Cloud Storage application in the list, then click on the icon with the 3 dots which will open any applications that were not visible before.

-- In the list of databases (= Cosmic Frog models), search for the one you want to make a backup of.
+- In the list of databases, search for the one you want to make a backup of.
 Hover over the database Name so an icon with 3 horizontal lines will appear to the right of the database name.
 Hovering over this icon will bring up a context menu from which user can select the “Create Backup” option.

 Through the Explorer, the process is similar: